 Chicken Fried Chicken with Cream Gravy

-- Beat together the egg and milk and set aside.
+- Beat together the egg and milk and pour into a pie pan or other flat pan; beat well; set aside.
 Mix together the salt, black pepper, paprika and white pepper and sprinkle on both sides of chicken breasts.

 - Dredge the chicken breasts in the flour, shaking off the excess.
 Then dip each piece in the egg/milk mixture, then back in the flour.
 (You're going to get your hands messy here, so take your rings off.)
 Set chicken pieces aside on a piece of waxed paper.